mt-sre/mt-sre.github.io/content/en/docs/internal-documentation/tutorials/adding_ado_alerts.md

 which explains how to register the tenant in app-interface and how to configure obsctl-reloader to sync rules for the particular tenant.

-Since the OSD tenant is already registered and the obsctl-reloader configuration is already defined [here](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/rhobs/observatorium-mst/cicd/saas.yaml#L127)
+The OSD tenant is already registered and the obsctl-reloader configuration is already defined [here](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/rhobs/observatorium-mst/cicd/saas.yaml#L127)
 (we should see osd in **MANAGED_TENANTS** parameter in the **observatorium-mst-common** named item and secrets are defined [here](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/rhobs/observatorium-mst/namespaces/app-sre-stage-01/observatorium-mst-stage.yml#L79))